Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Being sued for debt is never fun.
-Whether you have been called 1000 times and you are ignoring those calls, or you never received the complaint and summons in the mail, you need to know your rights.
-The first thing to know is that ignoring the lawsuit is the worst thing you can do.
-If you do not fight back in court you will automatically lose the case.
+Whether you have been called multiple times and you are ignoring those calls, or you never received a Complaint and Summons in the mail, you need to know your rights.
+The first thing to know is that ignoring the lawsuit is not a good idea.
+If you don’t engage you will automatically lose the case.
 You have a better chance of paying less in a settlement, or not at all if you properly approach the lawsuit.

 What is Malen & Associates?